jiemoon/chinese-slug/README.md

 ## Structure

-If any of the following are applicable to your project, then the directory structure should follow industry best practises by being named the following.
+If any of the following are applicable to your project, then the directory structure should follow industry best practises by being named the following..

 ```
 src/